doi-open-data/doi-ckan/README.md

 1. Bring your app service up with `make clean build up`
 1. Verify that the app comes up by hitting `http://localhost:5000` from your browser
 1. Bring the FGDC2ISO service up (see steps above)
-1. Create a user with `make test-user`
+1. Create a user with `make test-user`.
+Verify that you have an `api.key` file at the root of this directory.
 1. Import all harvest sources from production to your local instance and start them with `make seed-harvests` (this will take awhile)
 1. Evaluate your local harvest sources compared with prod `make check-harvests`